 This prototype uses A-Frame WebVR as a delivery platform, bringing network connectivity to the JAMMA arcade standard.
 Live video stream from the connected JAMMA game PCB is presented as the screen texture on a 3d representation of an arcade machine using, thus reconstituting the physical form of the coin-operated cabinet in the digital space of the web browser.
-SuperGun VR’s graphics are delivered in a low polygon style fitting a mid 1990s arcade vector graphics aesthetic.
-By using a WebVR enabled interface the project is accessible from basic desktop and mobile browsers as flat 3D, and also through WebVR compatible Virtual Reality, Augmented Reality, and Mixed Reality headsets.
+VR SuperGun’s graphics are delivered in a low polygon style fitting a mid 1990s arcade vector graphics aesthetic.
+By using an A-Frame WebVR enabled interface VR SuperGun is accessible from basic desktop and mobile browsers as flat 3D, and also through WebVR compatible Virtual Reality, Augmented Reality, and Mixed Reality headsets.

 As an experimental prototype, the VR SuperGun attempts to bridge the gap in-between the authenticity and tangibility of experiencing arcade gameplay through original arcade cabinet hardware, and the ease and convenience of network enabled arcade emulation.

 Latest update to my VR SuperGun project, an exploded view of the virtual arcade cabinet with Capcom’s Ghosts ‘N Goblins playable in a web browser, streaming direct from a JAMMA arcade board, built in @aframevr WebVR https://t.co/7PAQIX4hWX pic.twitter.com/xIzNr9Eoyg